dolapay/api-documentation/index.md

 # Overview

-This is Dola's API documentation; furthermore, our developer portal will be released in March (2021).

 The Dola API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 Our API has predictable resource-oriented URLs, accepts and returns [JSON](http://www.json.org/), and uses standard HTTP response codes, authentication, and verbs.

 # Authorization